-DFSNZ has the burden of establishing that an anti-doping rule violation has occurred.
-The standard of proof shall be whether DFSNZ has established an anti-doping rule violation to the comfortable satisfaction of the Sports Tribunal or NSO Anti-Doping Tribunal, bearing in mind the seriousness of the allegation which is made.
+The Commission has the burden of establishing that an anti-doping rule violation has occurred.
+The standard of proof shall be whether the Commission has established an anti-doping rule violation to the comfortable satisfaction of the Sports Tribunal or NSO Anti-Doping Tribunal, bearing in mind the seriousness of the allegation which is made.
 This standard of proof in all cases is greater than a mere balance of probability but less than proof beyond a reasonable doubt.

-Where these Rules place the burden of proof upon the Athlete or other Person alleged to have committed an anti-doping rule violation to rebut a presumption or establish specified facts or
+Where these Rules place the burden of proof upon the Athlete or other Person alleged to have committed an anti-doping rule violation to rebut a presumption or establish specified facts or circumstances, except as provided in Rule 3.2.2 and Rule 3.2.3, the standard of proof shall be by a balance of probability.